Look After a Historic Ship Wreck

 For those wishing to become more deeply involved, guidance is available from a number of organisations involved in promoting nautical archaeology and training courses can also provide a good insight into the subject and help equip you with the necessary skills.

 If you are interested in volunteering and would like to discuss the role with a member of our Programmes and Maritime Team, please contact Alison James via the email address at the foot of this page.

 Planning a visit to a wreck

 Once you are a Licensee and want to visit a wreck site, you will need to apply for a licence by completing the online form.

-Once submitted, your application will then be considered by Historic England and we will recommend to the Secretary of State for Culture, Media and Sport whether or not a licence should be granted.
+Once submitted, your application will then be considered by Historic England and we will recommend to the Secretary of State for Digital, Culture, Media and Sport whether or not a licence should be granted.

 If you need help with this application or if you would like to receive a hard copy of the application form by post, please contact the Programmes and Maritime Team via the email address below.